cherrytwist/cherrytwist/docs/ai-virtual-contributors.md

 * **Response types**: The types of responses that can be provided by the AI behind the VC.
     * For now the only option is "Text".

-In addition the provider of the VC (user, organization), is also displayed.
+In addition the provider of the VC (user, organization) is also displayed.

 Finally, to create additional trust in the VC, the roadmap includes the ability for attestions to be attached to a VC.
 This leverages credentials (signed) to allow multiple levels of information to be attached.
 Examples could include:
 * Trusted by organizations
 * Certifications (think along the lines of a movie age rating), for aspects such as biases.
 ....

+## **AI Services**
+The AI services that are used are logically *separate from the Alkemio platform*.

+However there are already services, as well as the ability to create new services, that have been identified and implemented - below are more details.

+The chosen logical model is to allow many external AI services to be plugged in and used safely on Alkemio.

 ## **Alkemio AI Service Creators**
 The following capabilities for creating AI services are provided by Alkemio.